AdamSobieski/Argumentation/Documents/Diagrams.md

 ## Introduction

 [Argument maps](https://en.wikipedia.org/wiki/Argument_map) are diagrammatic representations of the structures of one or more arguments.
+Argument maps are useful for representing and analyzing existing writings and for helping end-users to think through issues as parts of problem-structuring and writing processes.

 ## Discussion